 Calea zacatechichi, commonly called “dream herb,” is a flowering shrub from the Aster family.
-Native to Mexico and Central America, this plant has been used by indigenous communities for centuries in traditional medicine and spiritual practices.1 It features yellow flowers and notably bitter leaves.
+Native to Mexico and Central America, indigenous communities have used this plant for centuries in traditional medicine and spiritual practices.1 It produces small yellow flowers and distinctively bitter leaves.
+The dried leaves can be smoked or brewed as tea.

 Common name(s): "Dream herb," "bitter grass"